 Neveh Shalome Synagogue is situated in China Bazar in Kolkata and was established in 1831 by Shalom Obadiah ha - Kohen.
 The synagogue was demolished and reconstructed multiple times by the government and the Indian Jewish community.
 It was finally restored in 2014.
 Now it has simple but elegant interiors, and conducts regular prayers.

 Shaar Harahamim Synagogue is another one of the remaining synagogues in Mumbai, situated in Masjid Bandar.
-The synagogue was consecrated in 1796 and was demolished and reconstructed once in 1860.
+This synagogue in India was consecrated in 1796 and was demolished and reconstructed once in 1860.
 The new building has two floors and is made of chunam, or plaster of polished lime and sand.

 Tiphereth Israel Synagogue is situated in Kasturba Quarters, Jacob Circle in Mumbai.
 It was originally established as a prayer hall in 1886.
 However, the increasing Jewish population in the vicinity called for a bigger building.
 Therefore, it was consecrated as a synagogue in 1923.
-It is currently one of the busiest and most active synagogue in the city.
+It is currently one of the busiest and most active synagogues in Mumbai.

 Situated very close to the David Synagogue, Succath Shelomo Synagogue is located in Rasta Peth in Pune and is still operational with a small active congregation.
 It was consecrated in 1921 and has a porte cochere leading to a painted brick and stone arched entrance pavilion.